Statistical Analysis

 Some natural solutions to the p-value communication problem—and why they won’t work by Andrew Gelman and John Carlin

+- The Interactive Statistical Pages project represents an ongoing effort to develop and disseminate statistical analysis software in the form of web pages.
 Utilizing HTML forms, CGI and Perl scripts, Java, JavaScript and other browser-based technologies, each web page contains within it (or invokes) all the programming needed to perform a particular computation or analysis.

 - Statistical Modeling, Causal Inference, and Social Science from Professor Andrew Gelman, a professor of statistics and political science and director of the Applied Statistics Center at Columbia University.

 - Unbiased Research: Statistical Design and Analysis of Experiments.
-This is a blog of mostly biomedical PhD students, at Emory University, taking a course on "Statistical Design and Analysis of Experiments"
+This is a blog of mostly biomedical PhD students, at Emory University, taking a course on "Statistical Design and Analysis of Experiments".

 - Simply Statistics: We are three biostatistics professors (Jeff Leek, Roger Peng, and Rafa Irizarry) who are fired up about the new era where data are abundant and statisticians are scientists.